Prayer and Worship

 Please contact Deacon Rich if you are interested in joining the Prayer & Worship Commission or would like more information.

-Eucharistic Ministers, Readers, Altar Servers, and FISH Catechists are scheduled on a quarterly basis.2018, July - Sept. schedule rev
+Eucharistic Ministers, Readers, Altar Servers, and SALT and FISH Catechists are scheduled on a quarterly basis.2018 Oct Dec Schedule pdf

 Liturgical Environment Committee -LEC (formerly known as the Altar Society)